DrPollo/viewer/README.md

 The initial state of AreaViewer can be partially customised including the following search parameters:

 0) ***domain*** (required) to setup the communication between the application and the iframe (es. domain=https://wegovnow.firstlife.org)
 1) start_time and end_time UTC time (Unix Time milliseconds), interval to be considered.
-The default is the current week.
+The default is null.
 2) c (center) \<lat:lng:zoom\> hash encoding of the centre of the map latitude, longitude and zoom level of the initial zoom level
 3) contrast <boolean> to select normal or high contrast cartography
 4) lang \<[ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)\> language (default agent lang if defined or "en")